nick-gauthier/rice/README.md

-# Analysis Code for "Projected Warming Will Exceed the Fundamental Thermal Niche of Rice Cultivation"
+# Analysis Code for "Projected Warming Will Exceed the Long-Term Thermal Limits of Rice Cultivation"

 This repository contains the R notebooks used for the analysis presented in the manuscript "Projected Warming Will Exceed the Fundamental Thermal Niche of Rice Cultivation."
 - Main manuscript available [here](https://github.com/nick-gauthier/rice/blob/main/main.qmd).
-This notebook includes the main text, online methods, and generates all the main and supplementary figures from preprocessed data.
+This notebook includes the main text, online methods, and generates all the main analysis figures preprocessed data.
-- Data preprocessing and computationally intensive analyses can be found [here](https://github.com/nick-gauthier/rice/blob/main/methods.qmd).
+- Data preprocessing and computationally intensive analyses can be found [here](https://github.com/nick-gauthier/rice/blob/main/preprocessing.qmd).
 Code for the genetic offset analysis is available at [this repository](https://github.com/ornobalam/riceGenomicOffset).
-- Extended data figures and tables are available [here](https://github.com/nick-gauthier/rice/blob/main/extended_data.qmd).
+- Supplementary figures and tables are available [here](https://github.com/nick-gauthier/rice/blob/main/supplemental_materials.qmd).

 ## System Requirements